ChainSafe/lodestar/supporting-docs/full-and-light-client-code-overlap.md

 - **Params:** Similar to config, and constants this contains necessary variables that will be utilized across the entire ETH2.0 Javascript ecosystem.
 - **RPC:** RPC stands for remote procedure calls, it is used to help faciliate communications between Full Clients, Validators and Light Clients.
 It will be used in the Light Client.
 - **sszTypes:** Similar to config, params and constants this contains necessary variables that will be utilized across the entire ETH2.0 Javascript ecosystem.
 - **Sync:** This contains the Full Client sync strategy, since the Light Client uses a different sync strategy this module will not be used directly.
-Although the interfaces may be used to maintin a consistency in the
+Although the interfaces may be used to maintain consistency in the
 - **Types:** Similar to config, sszTypes, params and constants, this contains necessary variables that will be utilized across the entire ETH2.0 Javascript ecosystem.
 - **Util:** This module contains random functions that don't quite have a home in any specific module and are shared across the entire project.
 There is a good chance that we will utilize some of these within the Light Client.
 - **Validator:** This contains the code for running an ETH2.0 validator.
 It is primarily finished, and shares a significant amount of code from the rest of the Lodestar packages discussed.
 It will not be used by the Light Client